-Andrew Novick is in his fifth season as head men’s basketball coach at Plymouth State in 2015-16.
+Andrew Novick is in his sixth season as head men’s basketball coach at Plymouth State in 2016-17.
 Novick has more than a decade of collegiate coaching experience, including stints as assistants at the University of Maryland and Tulane University.

-Coach Novick took over at PSU in 2011, becoming the 13th head coach in the 69-year history of the Panther men’s basketball program.
-He has led the Panthers to four first-round LEC Tournament games, and he guided the team to 13 victories in 2013-14, the most in a season for PSU since 2009-10.
+Coach Novick took over at PSU in 2011, becoming the 13th head coach in the 70-year history of the Panther men’s basketball program.
+He has led the Panthers to five first-round LEC Tournament games, and he guided the team to 15 victories in 2015-16, the most in a season for PSU since 2009-10.

 A native of Portland, Maine, Novick was a graduate assistant at the University of Maryland before joining the staff at Tulane in 2005 just before Hurricane Katrina hit.
 Novick also has served two stints on the staff at Cheverus High School in Portland.